 The breath weapon scales very poorly for an ability that costs an Action to use.
 It deals a max damage of 5d6 at level16.
 That’s less damage, range, and AoE than Fireball which can be cast at level 5.
 On top of this, you can only use your breath weapon once per short/long rest.

 Your damage resistance, however, is constant.
 Resistance in D&D 5e reduces the damage taken of that type by 1/2.
 This will give you a better chance at surviving encounters, and giving you a larger window to deal damage, heal, or provide crowd control for your allies.
 This is very powerful should you encounter creatures that deal the damage you have resistance to.

 Now we have a criteria for what we can consider the best draconic ancestry.
-The survivability potential the damage resistance grants outweighs the damage of the breath weapon immeasurably.
+The survivability potential the damage resistance grants outweigh the damage of the breath weapon immeasurably.
 We will be able to determine this once we find what the most popular damage type is for creatures in our dataset.

-To determine what the best draconic ancestry is we will need a data set of creatures that our dragonborn may face in their adventures.
-For the sake of this post we will be using only the monsters from the Monster Manual.
+To determine what the best draconic ancestry is we will need a dataset of creatures that our dragonborn may face in their adventures.
+For the sake of this post, we will be using only the monsters from the Monster Manual.
 I got the numbers for the Monster Manual here.
 This will be the best neutral sample for determining which draconic ancestry is the best as it is essentially the base book of 5e.

 Monster Manual Data

 |Damage Type||Damage Dealt||Has Resistance To||Immunity To||Vulnerability To|

 I have only included the damage types that are relevant to this post.
 The link to the Giant in the Playground Forum post by Yorrin includes all of the 5e damage types should that interest you.

 Analyzing – Draconic Resistance